ANAMIKA

 SEPTEMBER 28th 2024:

 The day begins very early.
-After a couple of hours worth of loitering at Kochi airport (highlights - the vast 'Parayipetta Panthirukulam' mural, a rich-looking 'prayer room' specially furnished by Yusuf Ali and an empty 'meditation room', whatever it is used for) and zero sleep, I get on an Etihad flight at 4 am.
+After a couple of hours worth of loitering at Kochi airport (highlights - the vast 'Parayipetta Panthirukulam' mural, a rich-looking 'prayer room' specially furnished by Yusuf Ali and an empty 'meditation room', whatever it is used for), I get on an Etihad flight at 4 am.
 A meal of sorts and a bit of tired dozing and one wakes to a very iridiscent sunrise somewhere over the Persian Gulf.
 We touch down at Abu Dhabi around 7 local time.

-We are welcomed to Egypt by this presence - 'Selkit, goddess of protection, safety and welcoming'.
-I haven't ever heard the name.
-Apart from the physical allure, emphasized by the attire, what catches my eye is something like a dolphin perched on her head.
+'Welcome to Egypt - Selkit, goddess of protection, safety and welcoming'.
+I don't remember having heard the name.
+Apart from the physical allure, emphasized by the attire, what catches the eye is something like a dolphin perched on the goddess's hear.
 More would be discovered about her later.

 I hurriedly get some dollars changed to Egyptian pounds, step out into the midday heat and flag down a Uber.
 The around 40 km ride cuts right across the city - we pass the Moqattam hills, the citadel, old-looking mosques, and then, I find we are in Giza (I had failed to spot my first ever crossing of the Nile!) - building after brown building displaying huge posters of ancient Egyptian icons - Rameses, Khafre, Nefertiti, Sphinx,...